darkrenaissance/darkfi/example/dchat/dchatd/README.md

 # Dchat

-A demo chat program to document DarkFi net code.
+A simple chat program to document DarkFi net code.
 Tutorial can be found in the [DarkFi book](https://darkrenaissance.github.io/darkfi/learn/writing-a-p2p-app.html).